ktouchie/nuxeo-openshift/ps-tooling/README.md

 **Services:**

-- a Jenkins service: It is based on the jenkins-ephemeral-template, uses additional plugins (maven-plugin, pipeline-maven, file-operations...) and specific maven settings
+- a Jenkins service: It is based on the jenkins-ephemeral-template, uses additional plugins (maven-plugin, pipeline-maven, file-operations...), specific maven settings and git version.

 **Resources:**

 - a Config Map for Maven settings
+- a Config Map for Git config
 - a Secret for Github SSH key
 - a Secret for Connect Credentials
 - a Secret for Studio username and password
+- a Secret for System username and password
+- a Secret for instance.clid file

 **Images and builds:**